 At the turn of the century, the popularity of shingle-style homes surged, and with them came eight over one or six over one double-hung windows.
 With one large pane below and less fuss with muntins above, visitors and homeowners could more easily admire seaside views tied to so many shingle-style houses on the water.
 From the exterior, multiple panes above and a single pane below allowed the elaborate shingle work to take center stage without the window competing for attention on the facade.

 In certain instances, diamond-patterned muntins or spider muntins made for whimsical feature elements and decorative accents on a more uniform house.
 We look to preserve these sorts of unique features when we renovate and add them in where possible in new construction.

 In present day, it seems the sky’s the limit when it comes to window styles and sizes.
 Trendy two over one pane with black muntins are having their moment, and a variety of casement style windows—whether made of iron, steel, or other materials—are appearing more than ever before.
-One trend in particular that we can’t get enough of are Nana Doors and seemingly french-style doors and sidelights which slide completely away, pocketed out of view.
-These windows and doors represent how new technology has impacted timeless architecture, allowing for indoor-outdoor living opportunities with seamless transitions.
+One element in particular that we love to use are french-style doors and sidelights which slide completely away, pocketed out of view when open.
+These windows and doors represent how advances in building materials have impacted timeless architecture, allowing for indoor-outdoor living opportunities with seamless transitions.

-When it comes to timeless homes, we always seek a uniform architectural presentation, with windows being an important ingredient to the success of the character that we’re working to establish.
-When selecting your own windows, consider what’s most appropriate for the property based on the actual age of the home and scale of the property.
-The best cues for window selection come from the past in order to create homes with character that last far into the future.
+When it comes to timeless homes, we always seek a uniform architectural presentation, with windows being a driving force behind the theme we’re working to establish.
+When selecting your own windows, consider what’s most appropriate for the property based on the actual age of the home and scale of the structure.
+The best cues for window selection come from the past to create homes with character that last far into the future.

 Thinking about your own windows as a window of opportunity?
 Contact us to learn how we might reimagine or add on to your own home.
 In the interim, we invite you to find meaningful inspiration in our portfolio.